Teenuhansa99/Social-Activity-Job-Matcher/README.md

 | Chamath Weerasinghe | 20210008   | Full Stack Developer|
 | Ruwani Abeysekara | 20210009     | Documentation Lead  |
 | Malith Senanayake | 20210010     | Research Analyst    | -->

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](LICENSE).
+You are free to use, share, and adapt the code for non-commercial purposes with proper attribution.

 ---